 A picture of humanity is painted as that of a species moving forward together.
 It moves forward and it moves together but not at the same times.
 There is a certain expectation of working with each other for our mutual best interests but the underlying motive of this work is selfishness.
 There is something to desire as an individual towards working for a collective good — I work to build something because I get something in return, I want more peace in the world because that lines my pocket at the end of the day.

-The problems of poverty, income inequality, climate change, racism, oppression, misinformation can all be talking points but the messaging is been loud and clear: if it doesn't suit our self interest, then it doesn't suit anything else either.
+The problems of poverty, income inequality, climate change, racism, oppression, misinformation can all be talking points but the messaging is loud and clear: if it does not suit our self interest then it does not warrant our attention.